Last updated on February 24th, 2025 at 10:18 am

 4. Mindfulness: Being fully present in the moment and aware of your thoughts, feelings, and sensations without judgment or attachment.

-5. Self-regulation: The ability to manage and control your thoughts, emotions, and behaviours to respond appropriately to different situations.
+5. Self-regulation: The ability to manage and control your thoughts, emotions, and behaviors to respond appropriately to different situations.

 6. Values Awareness: Understanding your core values and beliefs, and aligning actions and decisions with these values.